-Value stocks are generally known as cheaper and less risky, and their trading prices are low considering their actual performance and are selling for less than their intrinsic value.
+Value stocks and value investing is generally known as cheaper and less risky, and their trading prices are low considering their actual performance and are selling for less than their intrinsic value.
 The lower risk comes from the fact that value stocks are usually more stable and established businesses, and there is less risk that these companies fail.
-However, stocks aren’t necessarily trading for less than their intrinsic value, and the market price might already be correct.
+However, these stocks aren’t necessarily trading for less than their intrinsic value, and the market price might already be correct.

 Income stocks pay stable dividends to their shareholders from their profits, offering a steady passive income for its investors.
 These stocks are also more established companies generating healthy profits and can afford to pay regular dividends – and are good for protecting the portfolio against price volatility.

 Investors should always do their own research before buying stocks to assess the fundamentals and whether they can offer positive strength in the long run.
 Several main characteristics define growth stocks.